T-Mobile Austria challenges spectrum auction terms

 The regulator declined to comment.
 It has six months to respond to the complaint - taking it past the auction date.

-Austria's biggest mobile operator, Telekom Austria, (TELA.VI), and smaller Hutchison Drei Austria 0013.HK also own spectrum that is being offered for sale.
+Austria's biggest mobile operator, Telekom Austria, , and smaller Hutchison Drei Austria also own spectrum that is being offered for sale.
 Both declined comment.